amplience/dc-extension-aprimo-content-selector/README.md

 npm run build
 ```

 This will produce a `dist` folder in the root of the project.
-You can use the files to host them statically (e.g. S3) or through your prefered hosting solution (Vercel, Netlify etc.)
+You can use the files to host them statically (e.g. S3) or through your preferred hosting solution (Vercel, Netlify etc.)

 ## Known Limitations